dr4ke616/MMM-Dublin-Bus/README.md

 ## Using the module

 This module can display times either through Magic Mirror's Dom tree or through using Magic Mirror's alert module.
-This module can also be started or stopped using Magic Mirror's internal notification system, so that other modules can control it.
+It can started or stopped using Magic Mirror's internal notification system, enabling the ability for other modules to control when it reads off Dublin Bus' API.
 The two notifications MMM-Dublin-Bus will listen to are `DUBLINBUS_START` and `DUBLINBUS_STOP`.

 Once installed, to use it add it to the modules array in the `config/config.js` file: